beemarie/knative-lab/workshop/exercise-1/README.md

 You must already have an IBM account, with a cluster created or assigned to you as documented in [previous step](../exercise-0/README.md).

 ## Connect to your cluster using the Cloud Shell
 For this lab, a hosted shell is provided for you with all the necessary tools installed.
 Use this web shell to perform the tasks in this lab.
-If you are having problems with this web shell, you can set everyting up locally, by following the instructions here(https://github.com/IBM/knative101/tree/master/workshop/exercise-0) instead.

 1. Using Chrome or Firefox, go to the [Cloud Shell](https://cloudshell-console-istio.ng.bluemix.net/) and login using the Login button.
 2. Passcode is `knativerocks`